Vishal73040/BotBrowser/cli-flags.md

 This document provides a comprehensive reference for **BotBrowser-specific** command-line flags.
 These are custom flags added by BotBrowser beyond standard Chromium flags.

+> 🌍 **Auto-Configuration:** BotBrowser automatically configures timezone, locale, and languages based on your IP/proxy.
+Most users don't need to override these settings manually.

 ## 📋 Table of Contents

 - [🎯 Core BotBrowser Flags](#-core-botbrowser-flags)